Cornell-University-Combat-Robotics/Training-fa23/Scanvenger-Hunt/task6/Instruction.md

 The command to delete a file is silently different than a folder, make sure you get the correct command to delete a FOLDER.
 Please make sure to only delete your folder.

+Once you delete your folder, make a push and a pull, and you can move to the next step.
 Make sure you pull before process the task 7.